-Wall Street edges higher on tariff delay hopes
+Wall Street treads water as tariff deadline nears

 On other trade-related development, Canada, Mexico and the United States agreed to a fresh overhaul of their quarter-century-old regional trade pact after negotiators approved changes to a preliminary deal struck last year and officials will sign the new agreement on Tuesday.

-Shares in Autozone Inc (AZO.N) jumped 6.7% after the auto parts retailer beat quarterly estimates for profit.
-Shares of peers Advance Auto Parts (AAP.N) and O’Reilly Automotive (ORLY.O) also rose.
+Shares in Autozone Inc (AZO.N) jumped 7% after the auto parts retailer beat quarterly estimates for profit.
+Shares of Advance Auto Parts (AAP.N) and O’Reilly Automotive (ORLY.O) also rose.

-Advancing issues outnumbered decliners by a 1.20-to-1 ratio on the NYSE and a 1.33-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.03-to-1 ratio on the NYSE and by a 1.13-to-1 ratio on the Nasdaq.

 Reporting by Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Anil D'Silva